toscanosaul/saul/index.md

 ---

 I am a quantitative researcher at Citadel Securities in London.
-I develop alpha signals for options analyzing high frequency data and using machine learning algorithms.
+I develop alpha signals for options analyzing high-frequency data and using machine learning algorithms.

 <br />
 Before I developed state-of-the-art machine learning algorithms for speech recognition at Microsoft in Bellevue, WA.